cjgeyer/mat/README.md

 algebra in C code called from [R](http://www.r-project.org).

-It is just a demo, it doesn't show how to use all BLAS and LINPACK routines only a few of them (but if you can figure out how to call one, then you can figure out how to call the rest).
+It is just a demo, it doesn't show how to use all BLAS and LINPACK routines (only a few of them, but if you can figure out how to call one, then you can figure out how to call the rest).

 Thus all the interesting stuff in this package is in the `src` directory of